 Key management personnel ) Other interested and related parties

 U.S. dollars in thousands

 Costs of property, plant and equipment - 48

 Research and development expenses 1,706 -

 Marketing expenses 257 -

 General and administrative expenses 491 61

 2,454 109

-Year ended December 31, 2013:

-Key management personnel ) Other interested and related parties

-U.S. dollars in thousands

-Costs of property, plant and equipment - 37

-Research and development expenses 1,131 -

-Marketing expenses 137 -

-^{)} Some of the key management personnel are interested parties by virtue of holdings.
+\) Some of the key management personnel are interested parties by virtue of holdings.

 - f.
-On April 30, 2015, Mr. Uzi Sofer ceased his role as a CEO and director in the Company. - g.
 On May 18, 2015, the Company informed on the appointment of a new president and CEO for the Company, Dr. Guy Ezekiel, who started his four-year tenure on June 15, 2015 ("the contractual term").
 On June 22, 2015, the general meeting approved his conditions of employment which consist of, besides monthly payment, the following bonuses: (1) an annual bonus based on the Company's remuneration policy according to the decision of the Company's Board; (2) bonuses of \$ 500 thousand to be granted based on target achievements as outlined in his agreement.
-As of the date of the approval of the financial statements, the Company's management has no expectation that these targets will be achieved and, accordingly, no expense was recognized in the financial statements.
+As of the date of the approval of the financial statements, the Company's management has no expectation that these targets will be achieved and, accordingly, no expense was recognized in the financial statements. - g.
+On June 22, 2015, the general meeting approved also the conditions of Dr. Guy Ezekiel in his position as director of the Company, if appointed a director by the Company's general meeting.
+On November 23, 2015, the general meeting approved the appointment.